riegllms/ros-riegl-vz/riegl_vz/README.md

 Set position and orientation from a robot with accurate kinematic sensors for example.
 The position and orientation must be set before the scan has finished.
 The behavior of the service call depends on the parameter 'relative_pose_mode'.

 relative_pose_mode = True: The driver calculates relative position and orientation changes from one scan position to the next.
-The resulting data is used for scanner position determination of the scan registration algorithm.
+The resulting data is used for scanner position determination in the scan registration algorithm.

-relative_pose_mode = False: The driver uses the absolute positions and only the yaw angle from the orientation for scanner position determination of the scan registration algorithm.
+relative_pose_mode = False: The driver uses the absolute positions and only the yaw angle from the orientation for scanner position determination in the scan registration algorithm.

 ![Robot coordinate systems](img/robot_cs.png)

 For absolute pose from a robot the driver needs:
-- The scanner mounting position and orientation on the robot, which is the transformation from roboter body CS (robot_body_cs) to VZ scanner SOCS (robot_vz_socs).
-This has to be configured with parameter 'robot_scanner_mounting_pose'.
+- The scanner mounting position and orientation on the robot, which is the transformation from the robot body frame (robot_body_frame) to VZ scanner SOCS (robot_vz_socs).
+See parameter 'robot_scanner_mounting_pose'.
-- A TF2 transformation available for coordinate transformation from roboter to scanner project CS (robot_proj_cs -> riegl_vz_prcs).
-It is expected that 'set_pose' service call provides absolute positions and orientations in the roboter project CS.
+- A TF2 transformation available for coordinate transformation from robot to scanner project frame (robot_proj_frame -> riegl_vz_prcs).
+It is expected that 'set_pose' service call provides absolute positions and orientations in the robot project frame.

 **get_scan_poses** (riegl_vz_interfaces/GetScanPoses) :